Zero6992/chatGPT-discord-bot/README.md

 4. Copy the value for `__Secure-1PSID` from cookies and paste it into `.env` under `GOOGLE_PSID`

+## Optional: Configuring OpenAI API

+To use the OpenAI API features, follow these steps:

+1. Obtain your API key by visiting https://platform.openai.com/api-keys
+2. Paste the API key under `OPENAI_KEY` in `.env`
+3. Set `OPENAI_ENABLED` to `True` in `.env`

+> [!INFO]
+> GPT-4 API is subject to certain restrictions
+> For more details, please visit https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4
 ## Optional: Setup system prompt

 * A system prompt would be invoked when the bot is first started or reset